Klipper3d/klipper/docs/Code_Overview.md

 ToolHead and kinematic classes.
 It's this part of the code which specifies the movements and their timings.
 The remaining parts of the processing is mostly just communication and plumbing.

+Time
+====

+Fundamental to the operation of Klipper is the handling of clocks, times, and timestamps.
+Klipper executes actions on the printer by scheduling events to occur in the near future.
+For example, to turn on a fan, the code might schedule a change to a GPIO pin in a 100ms.
+It is rare for the code to attempt to take an instantaneous action.
+Thus, the handling of time within Klipper is critical to correct operation.

+There are three types of times tracked internally in the Klipper host
+software:
+* System time.
+The system time uses the system's monotonic clock - it is a floating point number stored as seconds and it is (generally) relative to when the host computer was last started.
+System times have limited use in the software - they are primarily used when interacting with the operating system.
+Within the host code, system times are frequently stored in variables named *eventtime* or *curtime*.
+* Print time.
+The print time is synchronized to the main micro-controller clock (the micro-controller defined in the "[mcu]" config section).
+It is a floating point number stored as seconds and is relative to when the main mcu was last restarted.
+It is possible to convert from a "print time" to the main micro-controller's hardware clock by multiplying the print time by the mcu's statically configured frequency rate.
+The high-level host code uses print times to calculates almost all physical actions (eg, head movement, heater changes, etc.).
+Within the host code, print times are generally stored in variables named *print_time* or *move_time*.
+* MCU clock.
+This is the hardware clock counter on each micro-controller.
+It is stored as an integer and its update rate is relative to the frequency of the given micro-controller.
+The host software translates its internal times to clocks before transmission to the mcu.
+The mcu code only ever tracks time in clock ticks.
+Within the host code, clock values are tracked as 64bit integers, while the mcu code uses 32bit integers.
+Within the host code, clocks are generally stored in variables with names containing *clock* or *ticks*.

+Conversion between the different time formats is primarily implemented in the **klippy/clocksync.py** code.

+Some things to be aware of when reviewing the code:
+* 32bit and 64bit clocks: To reduce bandwidth and to improve micro-controller efficiency, clocks on the micro-controller are tracked as 32bit integers.
+When comparing two clocks in the mcu code, the `timer_is_before()` function must always be used to ensure integer rollovers are handled properly.
+The host software converts 32bit clocks to 64bit clocks by appending the high-order bits from the last mcu timestamp it has received - no message from the mcu is ever more than 2^31 clock ticks in the future or past so this conversion is never ambiguous.
+The host converts from 64bit clocks to 32bit clocks by simply truncating the high-order bits.
+To ensure there is no ambiguity in this conversion, the **klippy/serialqueue.c** code will buffer messages until they are within 2^31 clock ticks of their target time.
+* Multiple micro-controllers: The host software supports using multiple micro-controllers on a single printer.
+In this case, the "MCU clock" of each micro-controller is tracked separately.
+The clocksync.py code handles clock drift between micro-controllers by modifying the way it converts from "print time" to "MCU clock".
+On secondary mcus, the mcu frequency that is used in this conversion is regularly updated to account for measured drift.